mkiroshdz/active_record-journal/README.md

 ## Development

+### Setup

 After checking out the repo, you can build the required containers by running `docker-compose build` and execute them with `docker-compose run gem`.

-Inside the container, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+### Tests

+Inside the container, run `rake spec` to run the tests.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/mkiroshdz/active_record-journal.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the ActiveRecord::Journal project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/active_record-journal/blob/master/CODE_OF_CONDUCT.md).